Gurobi/gurobi-modelanalyzer/docs/source/advanced_usage_illcond.rst

   that computes the certificate of ill conditioning.
 These options currently involve regularization methods of the objective that try to reduce the size of the explanation.
 The default setting performs no regularization.
-  The "ANGLES" option invokes the <section LINK> angle_explain() method, which will be discussed subsequently.
+  The "ANGLES" option invokes the :ref:`angle_explain <APIangle_explainLabel>` method, which will be discussed subsequently.
 When invoked from kappa_explain with method="ANGLES", a single pair of almost parallel rows or columns will be returned, if it exists.
 Setting method="LASSO" invokes the Lasso method, which involves adding a regularization term to the objective